 - modifying assignments (especially individual/self-paced assignments)

-- varying instructional strategies
+- using a variety of instructional strategies

-- allowing students many choices while learning
+- allowing students choices while learning

 - encouraging group projects and collaboration between students